Learn about Shakey – the first rover to embody Artificial Intelligence.

 Shakey’s development had a far-reaching impact on the areas of robotics, artificial intelligence, and computer science in general.
 Among some of the more significant results are the development of the A* search algorithm, widely applied in graph traversal and pathfinding, the process of plotting an effective passable path between points; the Hough transform – a technique for feature extraction used in computer vision, digital image processing, and image analysis; and the visibility graph method for finding the shortest Euclidean paths between obstacles in the plane.

-Now retired from active duty, Shakey’s on display at the Computer History Museum in Mountain View, California.
+Having retired from active duty, now, Shakey’s on display at the Computer History Museum in Mountain View, California.

 Shakey the robot paved the way to many other robotics projects, Leo Rover included.
 Many years have passed since the emergence of Shakey, no wonder technology is getting more and more advanced.
 The area of robotics is one of the most rapidly changing and thriving fields today.
-So, if you’re interested in developing a rover and what challenges it can raise, read our article here.
+So, if you’re interested in developing a rover and what challenges it can raise, read this article.

 And remember, Leo Rover might be a part of the constantly changing robotics area, but one thing remains the same – our will to help you with your rover.
 Don’t hesitate to reach us at firstname.lastname@example.org if you need support :)